pepae/sx-monorepo-elgamal/README.md

 Open: **http://localhost:8080/#/eth:encrypted-dao**

-📖 **Quick Start**: See [QUICKSTART.md](./QUICKSTART.md) for a 30-second demo.
+**Quick Start**: See [QUICKSTART.md](./QUICKSTART.md) for a 30-second demo.
-📖 **Full Setup Guide**: See [DOCKER_SETUP.md](./DOCKER_SETUP.md) for complete instructions.
+**Full Setup Guide**: See [DOCKER_SETUP.md](./DOCKER_SETUP.md) for complete instructions.

 **What you get:**
-- ✅ Privacy-preserving voting (individual choices never revealed)
+- Privacy-preserving voting (individual choices never revealed)
-- ✅ Zero-knowledge proofs for vote validity
+- Zero-knowledge proofs for vote validity
-- ✅ Threshold decryption (no single point of failure)
+- Threshold decryption (no single point of failure)
-- ✅ Complete isolated environment for testing
+- Complete isolated environment for testing

 **Architecture:**
 - **Backend services** run in Docker (ports 5000, 5001, 4001)
 - **Snapshot UI** runs locally with npm (port 8080)

+---

+## Important Disclaimer

+**This is a proof-of-concept demonstration only.** The implementation showcases the technical feasibility of integrating threshold ElGamal encryption with Snapshot's voting system, but has significant limitations:

+### Current Limitations:
+- **Centralized keypers**: All keyper instances run locally on a single machine.
+In production, keypers must be distributed across independent operators to provide meaningful threshold security.
+- **Binary votes only**: Currently supports yes/no voting.
+Multi-choice voting is possible by splitting choices into multiple binary votes, but this is not yet implemented.
+- **No persistence**: Data is stored in memory only and lost on restart.
+- **No authentication**: No voter identity verification or sybil resistance.
+- **Development environment**: Not hardened for production use.

+### Production Requirements:
+Before any production deployment, this system would require:
+- Distributed keyper infrastructure across independent operators
+- Secure key generation ceremony
+- Persistent storage with backup/recovery
+- Authentication and authorization system
+- Security audit of cryptographic implementation
+- Network-level security hardening
+- Multi-choice voting implementation
+- Comprehensive testing suite

+This proof-of-concept demonstrates that threshold encrypted voting can work with Snapshot's architecture, but significant engineering work would be needed for a production-ready system.

 ## Apps and packages